Dr Ashley Williams

 Biography

-I completed my PhD in the field of biomechanics focusing on the kinematics of the golf ball during a putt.
+Prior to joining Abertay I lectured at Buckinghamshire New University and the University of Hertfordshire, alongside practising Sports Therapy in rugby.
+I completed my PhD in Biomechanics, focusing on the kinematics of the golf ball during a putt.

 View Publications